anchor Description

 anchorFiscal Note

-Stable Lane to (Segment I): Final design and construction is not currently funded. funding switch between GO Bonds and Impact Tax.
+Stable Lane to I-495 (Segment I): Final design and construction is not currently funded.
+FY25 actuals funding switch between GO bonds and Impact Taxes.

 anchorDisclosures